top of page

 Article 3.
 Field shall be a minimum of 30 yards wide and a maximum of 53 1/3 yards wide.

 Article 4.
-Marking the five (5) yard line and twelve (12) yard line are optional for use during the PAT.
+Marking the five (5) yard line and ten (12) yard line are optional for use during the PAT.
 These may be marked as hash marks in the center of the field no more than five (5) yards in width

 Article 5.
 Lines should be clearly marked and use of cones or yard line markers along the sideline to signify zone lines are strongly recommended for use during championship play.